 On this page:

 Pain in the buttocks is often gradual onset and may be referred by injuries or conditions in the lower back, hips, or thigh.
 One of the most common causes of buttock pain is Sacroiliac joint pain.
 The Sacroiliac joint is located at the bottom and just to the side of the back and can become inflamed and painful.
-Symptoms can be either a sharp pain, or an ache in the lower back which can spread to the buttocks.
-SI joint pain also can be caused by a trauatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.
+Symptoms can be either a sharp pain or an ache in the lower back which can spread to the buttocks.
+SI joint pain also can be caused by a traumatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.

 Piriformis syndrome occurs when the sciatic nerve becomes impinged or compressed by a tight Piriformis muscle, causing pain in the buttocks which may radiate down the leg.
 Injuries causing pain under the buttocks (at the top of the hamstrings) often have similar symptoms.
 Hamstring origin tendinopathy which is inflammation or degeneration of the tendon, and Ischiogluteal bursitis which is inflammation of the bursa (small sack of fluid) which sits between tendon and bone, will cause gradual onset buttock pain.
 Hamstring origin tendon strain or avulsion strain may result in acute or sudden onset pain under the buttocks.